rhcsolutions/Resize-UserProfileDisk/README.md

 # Test the service first (optional)
 .\Test-WebService.ps1

-# Install as Windows Service
+# Install as Windows Service (run PowerShell as Administrator)
 .\Install-Service.ps1 -Action Install

+# Or use the helper script that will prompt for elevation
+.\Install-AsAdmin.ps1

 # The service will start automatically and open your browser
 ```